Anti-Turkish sentiment: Cyprus

+France

 Germany

 Turks are "the most prominent ethnic minority group in contemporary Germany", and discrimination and violence against them are common.
 In public discourse and popular jokes, they are often portrayed as "ludicrously different in their food tastes, dress, names, and even in their ability to develop survival techniques".

 The number of violent acts by right-wing extremists in Germany increased dramatically between 1990 and 1992.
 On November 25, 1992, three Turkish residents were killed in a firebombing in Mölln, a town in northern Germany.
 And on May 29, 1993, in an arson attack in Solingen, five members of a Turkish family that had resided in Germany for 23 years were burnt to death.
 Several neighbors heard someone shout "Heil Hitler!" before dousing the front porch and door with gasoline and setting fire to the home.
 Most Germans condemned these attacks, and many marched in candlelight processions.

 According to Greg Nees, "because Turks are both darker-skinned and Muslim, conservative Germans are largely against granting them citizenship".

 Greece

 A member of the European parliament from the Greek far-right Golden Dawn party, former army lieutenant general Eleftherios Synadinos has been expelled from a European Parliament plenary session after a racist remark, stating that "As it has been expressed in scientific literature, the Turks are dirty and polluted.
 Turks are like wild dogs when they play but when they have to fight against their enemies they run away.
 The only effective way to deal with the Turks is with decisive and resolute attitudes."

 Ioannis Lagos, who has been a Greek lawmaker serving as a Member of the European Parliament, has tore a Turkish flag made of paper into pieces in January 2020 during a session of debate for the humanitarian situation on the Greek islands due to illegal immigrations.

-The former Greek Minister for Foreign Affairs Theodoros Pangalos stated in 2002 that Turks have been being allowed "to drag their bloodstained boots across the carpet" in the European Union capitals and has labelled Turks as "bandits, murderers, and rapists."
+The former Greek Minister for Foreign Affairs Theodoros Pangalos stated in 2002 that Turks have been being allowed "to drag their bloodstained boots across the carpet" in the European Union capitals and has labelled Turks as "bandits, murderers, and rapists".